• About

 February 27, 2020 // by Sarah Olson

-Attorneys handling cases involving DNA evidence should be aware of a recent NC Court of Appeals decision, State v.
-Phillips, COA19-372.
-In Dec.
-2019, the Court of Appeals found that the admission of testimony about an inconclusive DNA mixture was expert testimony, was not based on sufficient facts or data nor is the product of …
+State v.
+Phillips, COA19-372 (Dec.
+2019) – NC Court of Appeals found that the admission of testimony about an inconclusive DNA mixture was expert testimony, was not based on sufficient facts or data nor is the product of is the product of reliable scientific principles and methods, and that the trial court erred in admitting the testimony which prejudiced the defendant.

 Testimony regarding an inconclusive DNA mixtureRead More